Chymyst/chymyst-core/docs/joinrun.md

  3 * 5 - Can we implement JoinRun using Future / Promise and remove all blocking and all semaphores?

- 5 * 5 - Can we do some reasoning about reactions at runtime but before starting any reactions (this is mostly already done)

- This has to be done at runtime when join() is called, because macros have access only at one reaction at a time.

- Kinds of situations to detect at runtime:

- + Input molecules with nontrivial matchers are a subset of output molecules.
-This is a warning.
-(Input molecules with trivial matchers can't be a subset of output molecules - this is a compile-time error.)

- + Input molecules of one reaction are a subset of input molecules of another reaction, with the same matchers.
-This is an error (uncontrollable indeterminism).
+ 2 * 2 - Detect this condition at the join definition time:

- - A cycle of input molecules being subset of output molecules, possibly spanning several join definitions (a->b+..., b->c+..., c-> a+...).
+ A cycle of input molecules being subset of output molecules, possibly spanning several join definitions (a->b+..., b->c+..., c-> a+...).
 This is a warning if there are nontrivial matchers and an error otherwise.

- + Output molecules in a reaction include a blocking molecule that might deadlock because other reactions with it require molecules that are injected later.
-Example: if m is non-blocking and b is blocking, and we have reaction m + b =>... and another reaction that outputs ... => b; m.
-This is potentially a problem because the first reaction will block waiting for "m", while the second reaction will not inject "m" until "b" returns.
-  This is only a warning since we can't be sure that the output molecules are always injected, and in what exact order.

  2 * 3 - understand the "reader-writer" example; implement it as a unit test

  3 * 2 - add per-molecule logging; log to file or to logger function

- 4 * 5 - implement multiple injection construction a+b+c so that a+b-> and b+c-> reactions are equally likely to start.
-Implement starting many reactions concurrently at once, rather than one by one.

- 4 * 5 - allow several reactions to be scheduled *truly simultaneously* out of the same join definition, when this is possible.
-Avoid locking the entire bag? - perhaps partition it and lock only some partitions, based on join definition information gleaned using a macro.

  5 * 5 - implement "progress and safety" assertions so that we could prevent deadlock in more cases and be able to better reason about our declarative reactions.
 First, need to understand what is to be asserted.